AppliedLogicSystems/ALSProlog/docs/docs/guide/9-Freeze,-Exceptions,-Events,-Interrupts,-Signals.md

 _A debugging trace mechanism_: The $int/1 code would be of the form
 ```
-‘$int’(Goal)
+'$int'(Goal)
     :- show user Goal,
-       set a ’trace’ interrupt and call Goal.
+       set a 'trace' interrupt and call Goal.
 ```
 Here, the code will show the user the goal and then call it, after making sure that all subgoals in Goal will be interrupted.